 Yes - my patients say that having quick access to an expert psychologist who understands cancer gives them a lot of guidance and comfort, and that a one-off consultation is often enough.
 They also find it very reassuring to know they can arrange a follow-up anytime they need it, in weeks or months or years ahead, as their cancer treatment and recovery unfolds.

-open access to sessions on-request, to process the experience as it unfolds, - which is usually a component of all plans
+open access to sessions on-request, to process the stress of the cancer experience as it unfolds - this is usually a component of all plans

 In terms of notes from sessions, I make brief personal notes that are kept separately, securely and confidentially, and are not shared with anyone else.
 I can also add clinical notes in hospital patient records at Imperial and King Edward when we both agree it would be helpful to share specific information with other professionals.